-- Ensure you’ve got a functional C compiler and Python’s dependencies.
+Ensure you’ve got a functional C compiler and Python’s dependencies.
 You can usually use your system’s package manager to install the build dependencies of your system Python.
-Some dependencies are optional (eg. sqlite3 requires SQLite headers).
+Some dependencies are optional (eg.

 Remember: compiling Python should be considered a last resort, unless you have very specific Python version requirements.

 To install third-party packages, you should use pip, the Python package

 manager.
 If you’re using Windows or macOS (from Homebrew), pip is included with

 your copy of Python.
 If you’re on Linux and installed Python from a system

 python3-pip).
 If you compiled your own Python, pip is also included.

 py -m pip (Windows),

 or the short

 NEVER use sudo pip.
 This can cause numerous problems: